breadbakerman/AsyncBuzzer/README.md

 4, 2000, 150, 100
 ```

-### Legacy Play Files (for playFile function)

-The original playFile function supports the same format as melody files but plays them immediately using blocking delays.
-The key difference is that it reads the file line by line, allowing melodies of any length to be played.

 ## Dependencies

 - Arduino core libraries
 - `config.h` (optional, auto-detected for project-specific settings)
 - `SDCard.h` (optional, auto-detected for SD card file playback)

-## Internal Functions

-The library includes a built-in string splitting function for parsing comma-separated values from SD card files.
-This eliminates external dependencies while maintaining full functionality.

 ## License